k-vikingsson/WSTA_proj/report.md

 In this project, we have made our attempts on building a question answering system.
 Starting with an implementation of the basic QA system described in the specification, we have made error analysis and introduced some enhancements to the system.
 The basic and enhanced system are then evaluated using several different metrics.

 The question answering system takes 3 datasets in JSON format, for training, development and testing respectively.
-Each dataset is a JSON array, with each item being a "trail", that is, a set of documents(sentences) and questions.
+Each dataset is a JSON array, with each item being a "trial", that is, a set of documents(sentences) and questions.
 For training and development sets, answer to each question is also provided, including its content and label of the sentence containing the answer.
 The system takes the question along with a set of documents as input, and provides the answer as output.

 ## Basic QA System